PanAkatsuki/DentalSimulationSDF/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files...

+Third-party SDKs and dependencies may be subject to their own licenses.